Does Boise Bible College have a good student to faculty ratio?

 |Without Faculty Status||-||-||-||-|

-Boise Bible College has more full-time teachers than the average school, with 73.0% of instructors teaching full time.
+Boise Bible College's utilization of full-time teaching staff ranks among the highest in the nation, with 73.0% of instructors employed full time.